 Sally also notes the “double meaning of easy” which, combined with the girl’s coy pose and smile, sends a sexual message.
 The sexual promise that the ad makes (it/she is “easy to handle”) works despite (or because of?) her age.
 Consider how similar the image is to these examples in which women and girls are simultaneously sexualized and infantilized with the use of passive poses and symbols of youth.

 This conflation of object status, femininity, being female, and being well-behaved is obnoxious.
 It’s insulting to both boys and girls and affirms the false gender binary.
 It’s dangerous, too.
 It contributes to the idea that girls are objects to take advantage of who are misbehaving if they assert themselves.
-It’s disturbing to see it reproduced for something as trivial as an orange juice carton.Lisa Wade is a professor at Occidental College.
+It’s disturbing to see it reproduced for something as trivial as an orange juice carton.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
 You can follow her on Twitter, Facebook, and Instagram.